jbratcher/nuxt-netlify-cms-starter-kit/README.md

 #### To change netlify deploy url, run localStorage.removeItem("netlifySiteURL") in the browser console.

-### Use Netlify CMS Dashboard
+### Netlify CMS Dashboard

-Feel free to reach out [on Twitter](https://twitter.com/xdesro).
-Friendly feedback and advice is always welcome.
-Contributions doubly so.
+1. In your browser, navigate to `localhost:3000/admin`.
+2. Login
+3. From the dashboard, you can create, edit, and delete resources and resource types.